 IQ tests have been critiqued for as long as they have been around.
-One major critique of the Stanford-Binet test is that it delivers just one number as a result.
-How can we measure intelligence, all the different types of intelligence, by just one number?
+One major critique of the Stanford-Binet test is that it delivers just one number.
+How can we measure all the different types of intelligence by just one number?

 The four index scores measure:

 - Perceptual Reasoning

 - Processing Speed

 Scores from the verbal comprehension and perceptual reasoning subtests make up the General Ability Index.
 All 10 core subtests' scores make up the Full Scale IQ score.

 For the Wechsler Tests and the Stanford-Binet scale, scores between 90 and 109 are considered “average.”